-The key results would seek to bring about a better match between the demand and supply of labor.
-This would be reflected in the following project indicators:

-- Percentage of youth in wage employment with technical and vocational skills within six months of graduation, of which females (%) - Number of new businesses registered by youth after receiving business support services, of which females (%) - Employer and employee satisfaction surveys conducted and feedback to upgrade future skills programs (Number)
+- 21. The key results would seek to bring about a better match between the demand and supply of labor.
+This would be reflected in the following project indicators: - Percentage of graduates from improved skills development programs, of which females (%) - Percentage of youth in employment (wage and/or self-employment) within six months of graduation, of which females (%) - Number of new businesses registered by youth after receiving business support services, of which females (%)